Inedo/inedo-docs/BuildMaster/integrations/gitlab/source-control.md

 ## Checking Out Your Source Code {#checking-out data-title="Checking Out Source Code"}

-To get source code, use the `Git:Lab::Get-Source` operation in a build or deployment plan.
+To get source code, use the `GitLab::Get-Source` operation in a build or deployment plan.
 This operation supports various optional levels of granularity including the branch name to pull from, the tag name, or even specific Git references such as the commit ID.

 An example of using the `GitLab::Get-Source` operation is as follows: